rajnandale/capitalconnect/README.md

 step 1) install xampp and use apache server for localhost

-step 2) import database file at phpmyadmin page
+step 2) import database file at phpmyadmin page of xampp

 step 3) paste website folder into " xampp/htdocs " folder